-Service Area : CHILDREN' S SERVIC ES Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 As above As Above As Above As Above No increase in the cost of allowances plus activity and caseload analysis suggests that capacity could be reduced without significant adverse impact on the service.
+Service (including brief description) Gross Budget £'000 Net Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 As above As Above As Above As Above No increase in the cost of allowances plus activity and caseload analysis suggests that capacity could be reduced without significant adverse impact on the service.
 If the number of allowances does not reduce the current rate for fostering allowances would need to be frozen.
 This could have an adverse impact on the council's ability to compete with other agencies to recruit new carers.
-EIA No. 16 170 As above As Above As Above Element of the VFM programme savings within in-house placements.
+EIA No. 16 170 170 As above As Above As Above As Above Element of the VFM programme savings within in-house placements.
 Based on the recent trend, this saving is achievable if all initiatives in development stages are implemented in a timely and effective way and result in the desired impact.
 Approximately 46 placements are affected.
 Not needed 298 298 Assessment, Advice & Referral & Legal - Social work staffing teams, expenditure incurred under section 17 & 18 of the 1989 Children Act, including housing for homeless families and legal costs relating to assessment and court fees.
-4,490 4,490 The savings are predicated on the Early Help Strategy leading to less social work activity so therefore allowing a reduction in staffing reflecting the reduction in activity.
-The service will move to the Munro social work model, maintaining a safe service and gradually creating a better balance between systems of accountability and professional autonomy, with the ultimate goal of providing higher levels of support, supervision and clear leadership throughout the social work service. lead to no adverse impact on the service, however, this leaves no flexibility to cover long term sickness or staff vacancies.
+4,490 4,490 61.0 between systems of accountability of the Early Help Strategy would lead to no adverse impact on the service, however, this leaves no flexibility to cover long term sickness or staff vacancies.
 This could potentially impact negatively on quality and timeliness.
 The Early Help Strategy will lead to the EIA No. 17 126 126